decfisher/Napier-GA-Group-H/use-cases/use-case-3.md

 Primary task.

 Preconditions
-We know the managers department.
-Database contains current employee salary data.
+Database containing details on populations of capital cities.

 Success End Condition
-A report is available for the department manager to provide to finance.
+A report is available for the employee to use, which contains population information for capital cities in the world, in a continent and a region which is organised by largest to smallest

 Failed End Condition
 No report is produced.
+The report is incorrect.

 Primary Actor
-Department manager.
+Employee

 Trigger
-A request for finance information is sent to a department manager.
+A request for capital city population information from WHO, ordered from largest to smallest.

 MAIN SUCCESS SCENARIO
-Finance request salary information for a department.
-Department manager captures name of their department to get salary information for.
-Department manager extracts current salary information of all employees of their department.
+WHO request capital city population information for the world, a continent and a region for their worldwide report, ordered from largest to smallest.
+Employee captures specified conditions, including the required continent and region.
+Employee runs specific query to satisfy WHOs request with restrictions on continent and region where applicable.
-Department manager provides report to finance.
+Employee provides report to WHO.
 EXTENSIONS
-Department does not exist:
-Department manager informs finance no department exists.
+None.
 SUB-VARIATIONS
 None.